w3c/webrtc-charter/merge-guide.md

 This means that we should revise it no more often than every 6 months or so, and only incorporate new features that are appropriate for "recycle at REC".

-This means that we have, at any given moment, there will be 3 different versions of the document to consider - for the example of WebRTC-PC:
+This means that we have, at any given moment, 3 different versions of the document to consider:

-* WebRTC-PC (REC)
+* SPECNAME (REC)
-* WebRTC-PC (Editors' draft)
+* SPECNAME (Editors' draft)
-* WebRTC-Extensions
+* SPECNAME-extensions

 ## Incubation